 The University of Illinois is continuously upgrading its utility production, distribution, and monitoring capabilities to proactively shape its energy enterprise.
 Funding from campus, student fees, and energy conservation grants allow the university to integrate new technologies and streamline the processes of this $100M per year utility enterprise.
-Since FY08, the university has reduced energy use per square foot by 24 percent.
-This exceeds the 2010 Illinois Climate Action Plan (iCAP) goal of a 30 percent reduction by FY15.
-The graph below highlights the progress – and early success – in meeting energy reduction targets.
+Since FY08, the university has reduced energy use per square foot by 24%.
+This exceeds the 2010 Illinois Climate Action Plan (iCAP) goal of a 30% reduction by FY15.

 Utilities and Energy Services plays a major role in the energy conservation initiatives on campus.
 Retrocommissioning teams, Energy Performance Contracting (EPC) programs, and the Energy Management Control Center (EMCC) have delivered significant and lasting energy-reduction results for the university.